treydock/puppet-osg/README.md

 # puppet-osg [![Build Status](https://travis-ci.org/treydock/puppet-osg.png)](https://travis-ci.org/treydock/puppet-osg)

-This module is a work in progress to Puppet-ize the installation and management of the OSG software stack.
+This module will be changing drastically as it's developed and is a work in progress to Puppet-ize the installation and management of the OSG software stack.

 ## Support